torrejonv/teranode/README.md

 6. **Routing:** Multicast routing protocols, such as Protocol Independent Multicast (PIM), are used to manage and control the forwarding of multicast traffic within an IPv6 network.
 These protocols ensure that multicast data reaches the intended recipients efficiently.

+**NOTE:** IPv6 Multicast support is currently not implemented as our current hosting platform, Amazon Web Services, does not support the correct features we require.
+Specifically, there is no support for MLDv1 or MLDv2 within a VPC subnet, no multicast packets over VPC peering connections, and also strict restrictions on network service architecture which would impose additional costs and require complex engineering to workaround.

 ### 7.6.
 Stores